Principal Sub-manifolds: Determination of Principal sub-manifold

 {\it Visualization in projected space}: Alternatively, one may wish to represent the sub-manifold using a projected sub-manifold rather than itself.
-The projected sub-manifold serves as a much simplified version of the original one and it is more interpretable, provided the majority of variation of the principal sub-manifold can be explained by a reduced one; that is, the $l$th net of the sub-manifold, $A_{l,i}$, would be reasonably explained under a small number of largest eigenvectors at $\Sigma_{A}$.
-Compared to the previous representation, this visualization remains the resolution of the sub-manifold.
-Suppose the principal sub-manifold $\mathcal{N}$ is obtained by Algorithm \ref{algo1}, we center the $\mathcal{N}$ row-wise by the starting point $A$ and obtain the centered sub-manifold as
+The latter serves as a much simplified version of the original one and it is more interpretable, provided that the majority of variation of the principal sub-manifold can be explained by a reduced one.
+Compared to the previous representation, this visualization preserves the resolution of the sub-manifold.